 MARCH 3, 2019, “WALRUSES: A STORY OF EVOLUTION AND GIGANTISM” Dr. Jorge Velez-Juarbe, Paleobiologist, Assistant Curator of Marine Mammals (living and extinct), NHM.

 APRIL 7, 2019, “WHY NAMES MATTER: HOW PALEONTOLOGY IS INFORMED BY MODERN MOLECULAR TECHNIQUES.”
 Shawn G. Wiedrick, Assistant Collections Manager, Invertebrate Paleontology, NHM.
 If you have gastropods to be identified, bring them to the April meeting, and Shawn will help identify them!

 May 5, 2019- “HOW TO MAKE A DINOSAUR” –Jack Horner-famed paleontologist known for discovering and naming Maiasaura, providing the first clear evidence that some dinosaurs cared for their young.
 He was the technical advisor for all of the Jurassic Park films, and was the partial inspiration for Dr. Alan Grant, the lead character in the franchise.

 June 2, 2019- PENDING

-July 7- Science Fair Winners; Back-Room Tour of the Page Museum- Limited to Members Only!
+July 7- Science Fair Winners; Back-Room Tour of the Natural History Museum, Los Angeles- Limited to Members Only!

 September 8, 2019- “UNDERSTANDING THE CURRENT CORAL REEF CRISIS USING THE FOSSIL RECORD”- Amanda Godbold, paleontologist, PhD candidate at USC.